ossillate-inc/packj/README.md

 # How to use #

 Packj accepts two input args:
-* name of the registry or package manager, pypi or npm
+* name of the registry or package manager, pypi, npm, or rubygems.
 * name of the package to be vetted

-**NOTE**
-* Packj has only been tested on Linux.
-* You will have to install dependencies first using `pip install -r requirements.txt`
-* Requires Python3.
-API analysis will fail if used with Python2.

 Packj supports vetting of PyPI and NPM packages.
 It performs static code analysis and checks for several metadata attributes such as release timestamps, author email, downloads, dependencies.
 Packages with expired email domains, large release time gap, sensitive APIs, etc. are flagged as risky for [security reasons](#risky-attributes).

+Packj also analyzes public repo code as well as metadata (e.g., stars, forks).
+By comparing the repo description and package title, you can be sure if the package indeed has been created from the repo to mitigate any `starjacking` attacks.

+## Containerized

+The best way to use Packj is to run it inside Docker (or Podman).
+You can use the latest Docker image.

+`docker run --mount type=bind,source=/tmp,target=/tmp ossillate/packj:latest`

 ```
-$ python3 main.py npm browserify
+$ docker run --mount type=bind,source=/tmp,target=/tmp ossillate/packj:latest npm browserify
 [+] Fetching 'browserify' from npm...OK [ver 17.0.0]
 [+] Checking version...ALERT [598 days old]
 [+] Checking release history...OK [484 version(s)]